dehann/ThermalSoaring/README.rst

 Running the processes
 =====================

-There are four processes to execute:
+There are five processes to execute:

 ::